Skip to main content

 If you do think you're eligible for a redress number, you can apply online through the Department of Homeland Security's website.
 After submitting your application, it will become subject to approval, which can take up to 50 business days.

 Upon approval, you will receive your redress number, which you'll be able to use when traveling.
-This should help you avoid difficulties at security screenings going forward.
+This may help you avoid difficulties at security screenings going forward.

 Note that if your security issues relate to a criminal record or an instance of excessive intoxication, you will likely not be eligible for a redress number.